implement

 3. Determines the earliest affected step

-4. Launches judge for each affected step — if PASS, user's fix is accepted; if FAIL, implementation agent aligns the rest of code with user's changes
+4. Launches a judge for each affected step — if it passes, the user's fix is accepted; if it fails, the implementation agent aligns the rest of the code with the user's changes

 5. All subsequent steps are also re-verified